ccallahan45/Heat_Storylines/README.md

 # Intensifying risk of mass human heat mortality if historical weather patterns recur

-This repository proviudes code and data for "Intensifying risk of mass human heat mortality if historical weather patterns recur," currently in review.
+This repository provides code and data for "Intensifying risk of mass human heat mortality if historical weather patterns recur," currently in review.
 You can read the preprint [here](https://eartharxiv.org/repository/view/8375/).

 ### Organization